Ideas in your brain are organized in mental networks linked to other ideas and concepts.

 Brand Seduction is a book written by Daryl Weber.

-While it had some interesting information, I quickly understood while reading why I had never heard of it: it kinda sucks.
+While it had some interesting information, I quickly understood why it was unknown: it kinda sucks.

 It’s unclear, unspecific, uselessly long, and difficult to understand.
-The author doesn’t write about anything we know for certain and makes assumptions about psychological principles that may or may not hold true.
+The author doesn’t write about anything we know for certain and makes assumptions about psychological principles.

 Furthermore, he keeps on introducing what he’s about to say instead of just saying it.